AmirAttoun/YNAB-Converter/README.md

 The application allows for quick addition of new source statements from different banks, including dynamic header mapping and further config parameterization.

+## Technology
+This project was built using:
+    - FastAPI Framework
+    - Python
+    - Jinja2
+    - JavaScript

 ## Features

 ### Uploading a transaction statement